-· Regulatory compliance risk
+• Regulatory compliance risk

-As a non-bank deposit taker, NBS is subject to prudential oversight and must comply with rules relating to (amongst other things) consumer regulatory compliance, capital adequacy, liquidity, related party exposure, conduct and governance.
-The financial regulatory environment that NBS operates in is becoming increasingly complex and any material failure by NBS to comply with these regulatory obligations, including covenants in its Trust Deed, could result in damage to NBS' reputation, expose NBS to financial and/or other penalties, reputational loss, litigation, compensation payments, breach of its Trust Deed or even revocation of licences.
-Severe reputational damage and/or large financial penalties could increase withdrawal rates and decrease reinvestment rates, which could have a material and adverse effect on the financial condition of NBS, which ultimately could affect payment obligations to depositors.
+As a non-bank deposit taker, NBS is subject to prudential oversight and must comply with laws and regulations relating to matters such as consumer regulatory compliance, capital adequacy, liquidity, related party exposure, conduct and governance.
+The financial regulatory environment is becoming increasingly complex and a number of new laws and regulations are scheduled to come into force.
+A material failure by NBS to comply with its regulatory obligations, including covenants in its Trust Deed, could result in damage to NBS' reputation, expose NBS to financial and/or other penalties, reputational loss, litigation, compensation payments, breach of its Trust Deed or revocation of licences.
+Severe reputational damage and/or large financial penalties could increase withdrawal rates and decrease reinvestment rates, which could have a material and adverse effect on the financial condition of NBS, which ultimately could affect payment obligations to investors.
+There is also uncertainty as to the extent of business changes needed to comply with upcoming regulations as consultations are still taking place.

 NBS is currently undertaking a review of its compliance with the disclosure requirements under the Credit Contracts and Consumer Finance Act 2003 in light of industry-wide issues.
-NBS believes that there may have been non-compliance with disclosure requirements and has advised its regulators and statutory supervisor.
-NBS intends to make appropriate remediation payments.
+NBS believes that there may have been non-compliance with disclosure requirements and this is now the subject of a Commerce Commission investigation.
+As a result of ongoing compliance uplift activities, NBS has also identified an issue with interest charges for one product and deficiencies in loan approval processes for a small number of clients for one product.
+NBS has advised its regulators and statutory supervisor and is making appropriate remediation payments to affected borrowers.
 Another consequence is that NBS is likely to be in breach of the covenant in its Trust Deed regarding compliance with laws, which it has disclosed to its statutory supervisor.

-As a result of this review, and following significant growth and a period of extensive regulatory change, NBS has identified a number of areas where its compliance systems, controls, capabilities and assurance processes require enhancement.
+As a result of this review, and following a period of significant growth and extensive regulatory change, NBS has identified a number of areas where its compliance systems, controls, capabilities and assurance processes require enhancement.

-NBS has also been reviewing its system calculations against the contractual loan terms.
-NBS has discovered potential errors for one of its products (which constitutes a small part of its book), which it is continuing to investigate.
 Other areas of uplift may be identified as reviews continue.
-NBS has committed to uplifting systems and processes to ensure it is meeting current regulatory obligations and is able to establish systems and processes which enable and facilitate continued growth.
+NBS has committed to uplifting systems and processes to ensure it meets regulatory obligations and is able to establish systems and processes which enable and facilitate continued growth.
 Remediation and the systems improvements will involve significant expenditure by NBS over the next few years.
 However, NBS does not currently expect that that expenditure will impact its compliance with the financial ratios in its Trust Deed.